 Solution:

 Top media monitoring tools include Meltwater, Cision, and Brand24.
 Meltwater offers advanced media tracking capabilities with real-time alerts, sentiment analysis, and customizable dashboards.
-Cision provides extensive media contact databases and distribution services in addition to media monitoring.
+Cision provides extensive media contact databases and distribution services.
+It also helps in media monitoring.
 Brand24 offers social media monitoring with sentiment analysis, competitive analysis, and real-time alerts.

-No matter which PR tools you choose, it’s important to regularly review and analyze the data to make informed decisions and adjust your PR and marketing strategies accordingly.
-By staying on top of media mentions and industry trends, you can better understand your audience, competition, and brand reputation.
+Whichever PR tools you choose, regularly review and analyze the data to make informed decisions and adjust your PR and marketing strategies accordingly.
+You can better understand your audience, competition, and brand reputation by monitoring media mentions and industry trends.

 The bottom line